intel/intel-extension-for-tensorflow/docs/guide/itex_ops_override.md

 # Operators Override

+<!Environment variable `ITEX_OPS_OVERRIDE` and>
-Environment variable `ITEX_OPS_OVERRIDE` and python api `itex.experimental_ops_override()` are provided to automatically replace some TensorFlow operators by [Custom Operators](itex_ops.md) under `itex.ops` namespace, as well as to be compatible with existing trained parameters.
+Python api `itex.experimental_ops_override()` is provided to automatically replace some TensorFlow operators by [Custom Operators](itex_ops.md) under `itex.ops` namespace, as well as to be compatible with existing trained parameters.

 # Usage
-Once `ITEX_OPS_OVERRIDE=1` is set or after `itex.experimental_ops_override()` is called, these TensorFlow APIs are automatically replaced by Customized Operators.
+<!Once `ITEX_OPS_OVERRIDE=1` is set or >
+After `itex.experimental_ops_override()` is called, these TensorFlow APIs are automatically replaced by Customized Operators.
 For Keras layers, their call functions will be overloaded; layer names will be kept.
-Note that due to a known issue, users have to set `TF_NUM_INTEROP_THREADS=1` when `ITEX_OPS_OVERRIDE` is enabled to avoid possible performance drop on CPU.
-Calling the python API directly in model code is recommended.
+<!Note that due to a known issue, users have to set `TF_NUM_INTEROP_THREADS=1` when `ITEX_OPS_OVERRIDE` is enabled to avoid possible performance drop on CPU.
+Calling the python API directly in model code is recommended.>

 - [Layer Normalization](#layer-normalization)
 - [Dense Layer](#dense-layer)